Common Skin Conditions

 Psoriasis is a common skin condition affecting approximately 7.5 million people in the United States.
 It is a chronic autoimmune disorder that causes an excessive buildup of skin cells that create scaly, thickened and discolored patches that can feel itchy.
 Psoriasis is a genetic condition and scientists are still unsure of its exact cause.
 Your dermatologist may be able to help you pinpoint what triggers a flare-up, such as hormone changes or environmental factors.

 We typically develop a multi-modal treatment plan for psoriasis based on the type, location and severity of your outbreaks and your age and lifestyle.
-Different types of treatment may include light therapy, oral retinoids or Excimer Laser Therapy (XTRAC).
-XTRAC is the only FDA-cleared, clinically-proven excimer laser that can help with the symptoms of psoriasis.
-It works fast and many of our patients are seeing significant improvement and long-lasting results.
+Different types of treatment may include light therapy, or oral retinoids.

 Seborrheic Dermatitis is a common skin condition that mainly affects the scalp.
 Symptoms commonly include skin flakes (dandruff) in the scalp, hair, eyebrows beard or mustache.
 It can also cause patches of greasy skin covered in scales or crust on the scalp, face, sides of the nose, eyebrows, eyelids, ears, chest, armpits, groin area or under the breasts.
 These areas could become reddened or itchy.
 If you believe you may have seborrheic dermatitis, it is important to schedule an appointment to rule out psoriasis, rosacea, eczema or tinea versicolor.
 Your dermatologist may recommend a variety of treatment options including creams, shampoos or ointments that control inflammation.
 There are also antifungal medications in pill form that can help to clear up seborrheic dermatitis.